iTwin/itwinjs-core/docs/core/learning/backend/BestPractices.md

 }
 ```

-Note how the yield calls `setTimeout`.
-That is what causes the backend to return to the libuv event loop.
+Note how the loop calls `setTimeout`.
+That is what causes the code to yield all the way to libuv event loop.

 At the same time, the units of work performed by backend code must be "right-sized", not too large or too small.
 This requirement is addressed mostly in RpcInterface and frontend design, [as described below](#rpcinterfaces-and-frontend-design).